 We'll show you why these data points are so important and how to use each one of them at your organization.

-If you're ready to learn, let's get right to it!
+Otherwise, if you're ready to learn, let's get right to it!

 1. Donor Engagement History